MohamedSabith97/Functional-Doc_HRM/New_Format.md

    - In Case and Task Management, Retirement Process will move to Approval For Payment stage.

-    - In this stage waiting for complete the payment, the payment is process in Finance Department, Once payment is Completed in Finance Department then it will moved to completed stage.
+    - In this stage, waiting for complete the payment in Finance Department, Once payment is Completed in Finance Department, then it will moved to completed stage.

-    - After payment is completed in Finance Department, then this request has been moved to **Completed** stage.
+    - After payment is completed in Finance Department, then request moved to **Completed** stage.

       - *In The Action field is following to,*